Skip to content

 Security is a core design principle of Octipus.
 Every tool call, API request, and stored credential is protected by multiple layers of security.

-Octipus supports three authentication methods:
+Octipus supports four authentication methods:

 • Tokens are issued on login and validated by the auth guard middleware